Aztec Rulers: Moctezuma II, Ninth Tlatoani

 Arrival of the Spanish

-Cortes was the third Spanish captain to show up on the coast, and the second to speak to the local Aztec leaders, Capt.
-Grijalva having met Aztecs the year before Cortes.
-Moctezuma had received reports of these strangers for over a year before he met Cortes on that fateful day in the streets of Tenochtitlan.
+Cortes was the third Spanish captain to show up on the Mexican coast, and the second to speak to the local Aztec leaders, Capt.
+Grijalva met Aztecs the year before Cortes, in 1518.
+Moctezuma had received reports of these strangers for at least a year before he met Cortes on that fateful day in the streets of Tenochtitlan.
 There are many opinions on the handling of the Spanish by Moctezuma.
-It seems he chose a path of political protocol which ended up leading Cortes into the heart of his capital.
-Soon the Spanish seized Moctezuma and moved him to their quarters, a palace of the former ruler Axayacatl.
-He was held there until his death, most likely caused by the Spanish, but often cited as the victim of a stone cast by his countrymen in protest to his perceived weakness.
-There was certainly that sentiment at the time among the Mexica, who could not understand the continued entertainment of these men.
+It seems he chose a path of political appeasement which ended up leading Cortes into the heart of his capital.
+Soon the Spanish seized Moctezuma and moved him to their quarters, the palace of his father, the former ruler Axayacatl.
+On one fateful night, while Cortes was away from the city, the Spanish committed a brutal attack on the people of Tenochtitlan, who were celebrating the Toxcatl Festival.
+The core of Mexica nobility and military leadership was eliminated in one savage event.

 Moctezuma II’s Accomplishments